Website visits can predict angler presence using machine learning: Introduction

 \section{Introduction}

-Recreational fisheries play a central role in the environmental, economic and social context of many regions (\cite{fao2020recreational, camara2019economic}).
-Data on angler effort are essential for effective fisheries management, conservation strategies, and sustainable use of aquatic resources.
-Understanding angler behavior in time and space enables regional-level management, helping to allocate resources efficiently and mitigate potential negative impacts on fish populations and ecosystems (\cite{matsumura2019ecological, askey2013linking, cooke2005we, arlinghaus2017understanding}).
-Furthermore, predicting future angler behavior can aid in preparing for changes driven by environmental, socio-economic, and climatic factors (\cite{OMNRF2023, camara2019economic, rijnsdorp2009resolving}).
+Recreational fisheries play a central role in the environmental, economic and social context of many regions (\cite{fao2020recreational, arlinghaus2017understanding}).
+Data on angler effort can provide valuable insightsfor fisheries management, conservation strategies, and the sustainable use of aquatic resources, particularly when used to estimate harvest rates and understand pressure on fish populations (\cite{brownscombe2019future, collins2022dynamic, slaton2023explaining}).
+Understanding angler behavior in time and space enables broad-scale management, helping to allocate resources efficiently and mitigate potential negative impacts on fish populations and ecosystems (\cite{matsumura2019ecological, askey2013linking, cooke2005we, arlinghaus2017understanding}).
+Furthermore, predicting future angler behavior can aid in preparing for changes driven by environmental, socio-economic, and climatic factors (\cite{OMNRF2023, maldonado2024water, rijnsdorp2009resolving}).

-Conventional methods, including on-site surveys and aerial counts, can be used to measure angler effort.
+Conventional methods, including on-site surveys and aerial counts, can be used to measure angler effort (\cite{pollock1997catch, morrow2022improving}).
 In Canada, fish stocks and the behavior of anglers are monitored by various institutions at regular time intervals.
 For example, Fisheries and Oceans Canada (DFO) runs a Canada-wide mail survey every five years to collect information on activities related to recreational fishing (\cite{DFO2019}).
 Similarly, the Ministry of Natural Resources and Forestry in Ontario conducts recreational fishing mail surveys every five years, and an annual fish community index gill netting program at Lake Ontario and Bay of Quinte (\cite{hunt2022selected, OMNRF2023}).
-The surveys are instrumental in assessing fishing pressure, understanding seasonal trends, and guiding management actions such as stocking and habitat restoration.
-However, surveys are typically conducted at specific times and in specific locations, and are limited by logistical and financial considerations, so they may not capture the full variability of angler activity throughout the year or in different areas (\cite{smallwood2012expanding, wise2013determination, morrow2022improving, alexiades2015measurement}).
+The surveys are instrumental in assessing angler effort, understanding seasonal trends, and guiding management actions such as stocking and habitat restoration.
+However, surveys are typically conducted at specific times and in specific locations, and are limited by logistical and financial considerations, so they may not capture the full variability of angler effort throughout the year or in different areas (\cite{smallwood2012expanding, wise2013determination, morrow2022improving, alexiades2015measurement}).